CSSAuditors/audit/site/reports/premier-league-2021-02.md

           All sites use at least one `<style>` tag.
 Sheffield's and Aston Villa's sites use more than 90 `<style>` tags, while Arsenal's, Leicester's, and Newcastle's sites load only one `<style>` tag.

           All sites use inline `style` attribute.
 Everton's and Leicester's sites use only a couple of `style` attributes, while Aston Villa's, Fulham's, and Sheffield's sites use more than 50 `style` attributes.
   - title: >-
+      Top and Bottom Sites
+    list:
+      - description: >-
+          Top three Premier League sites in terms of CSS file size are:

+          - Burnley,

+          - Wolves, and

+          - Fulham.

+          On the other side, the bottom three sites in terms of CSS file size are:

+          - Premier League

+          - Southampton, and

+          - Manchester United.
+  - title: >-
       The Conclusion
     list: